 Is guaranteed asset protection worth it?

-A: Yes, gap insurance is worth it for a couple of reasons.
-One reason why gap insurance may be worth it is if you owe more on a car than it is really worth.
-If you total a car in this case, gap will protect you from having to pay what your collision/comprehensive coverage won’t.
+A: Yes, it’s worth it for a couple of reasons.
+One situation where it’s definitely worth it is when you owe more on a car than it is really worth.
+If you total a car in this case, it protects you from paying what your collision/comprehensive coverage won’t.

 Does gap coverage pay off my loan?

-A: The short answer is yes.
-Gap insurance will pay off your loan.
-Your collision or comprehensive insurance (depending on how your car got totaled) will only cover the market value or ACV of your car.
+A: Yes, it’ll pay off your loan.
+Your collision or comprehensive coverage (depending on how your car got totaled) will only cover the market value or ACV of your car.
 Guaranteed asset protection covers the rest of your loan if you owe more than the market value.

 Will gap coverage pay for any totaled car?

 Gap won’t pay for any vehicle that’s totaled.
-The function of gap is to cover the difference between the market value and what you still owe on the car.
-With this, only a couple types of people need gap insurance:
+It’s meant to cover the difference between the market value and what you still owe on the car.
+Only a small subset of car owners need guaranteed asset protection:

 - If you’re leasing

 - If you’re financing or have put very little down

-People who own their car outright have no reason to buy gap insurance, as there is no loan to cover.
+People who own their car outright have no reason to buy guaranteed asset protection, as there is no loan to cover.

 How do I know if I have gap insurance?

 In this case, it’s best to check with your agent, company, or dealership.
 You may have already bought it when buying or leasing your car.

-Insurers may typically give you the option to buy loan/lease insurance, a form of gap insurance.
-It is usually a bit cheaper, but be aware that it only covers a certain percentage of your car’s market value.
-We recommend checking with your insurance agent so that you can find the best insurance for your situation.
+Insurers may typically give you the option to buy loan/lease insurance, a form of gap coverage.
+It is usually a bit cheaper, but it only covers a certain percentage of your car’s market value.
+We recommend checking with your agent so that you can find the best coverage for your situation.